 After an Object Expiration rule is added, the rule is applied to objects that already exist in the bucket as well as new objects added to the bucket.
 Once objects are past their expiration date, they are identified and queued for removal.
-You will not be billed for storage for objects on or after their expiration date, though objects may still be accessible while they are in queue before they are removed.
+You will not be billed for storage for objects on or after their expiration date, though you may still be able to access those objects while they are in queue before they are removed.
 As with standard delete requests, Amazon S3 doesn’t charge you for removing objects using Object Expiration.
-For more information on using Object Expiration, please refer to the Object Expiration topic in the Amazon S3 Developer Guide.
+You can set Expiration rules for your versioning-enabled or versioning-suspended buckets as well.

 Amazon will store your data and track its associated usage for billing purposes.
 Amazon will not otherwise access your data for any purpose outside of the Amazon S3 offering, except when required to do so by law.
 Please refer to the Amazon Web Services Licensing Agreement for details.